Driving Into California’s Big Sur Offers a Refreshing Getaway

 Driving Route 1 Is Both Thrilling and Soothing

 A drive along State Route 1 down California’s Big Sur coast offers what may be the nation’s most awe-inspiring, soothing, and restorative road trip.
-Though a stretch of the roadway remains closed in two spots, travelers who want to beat the crowds will still find plenty of opportunities to revel in the area’s stunning beauty.
+Though a stretch of the iconic roadway had been closed in two spots because of massive landslides, after 14 months of repair work the entire highway is open again, offering travelers uninterrupted opportunities to revel in the area’s stunning beauty.

 Tucked about halfway between the state’s two major urban areas—Los Angeles and its sprawling suburbs and the San Francisco Bay Area—a road trip along this stretch of rugged coastline offers a unique opportunity to enjoy California’s most striking seaside scenery.

-Highway 1, the only major road through the remote coastal area, is an iconic stretch of asphalt that snakes along the base, or in some areas is carved into the side of the Santa Lucia Mountains, a mysterious looking and mist-covered range that rises some 5,000 feet above the rocky coastline.
+Highway 1, the only major road through the remote coastal area, is a winding stretch of asphalt that snakes along the base, or in some areas is carved into the side of the Santa Lucia Mountains, a mysterious looking and mist-covered range that rises some 5,000 feet above the rocky coastline.

-But during huge storms in 2017 a massive landslide in one area of Big Sur covered the entire roadway with dirt and debris, while a slide along another stretch of the highway badly damaged a bridge.
-The havoc wreaked by the storms cut off access to a wide stretch of the nearly 90 miles or so of coastal highway.
+During huge storms in 2017 a massive landslide in one area of Big Sur covered the entire roadway with dirt and debris, while a slide along another stretch of the highway badly damaged a bridge.
+The havoc wreaked by the storms had cut off access to a wide stretch of the nearly 90 miles or so of coastal highway.

-Still, a long section of Highway 1 from the north is now open, where drivers heading south from Carmel can travel about 60 miles along the Big Sur coast before having to turn around at the tiny community of Gorda.
-Also still open and accessible is nearby Point Lobos State Natural Reserve, a remarkably beautiful spot of towering ocean headlands where visitors can look down into quiet coves below and watch harbor seals and sea otters play in the water or doze on the sand.
+But now with the highway open again drivers heading south from Carmel or north from Cambria have open access to all of the region's scenic spots, including Point Lobos State Natural Reserve.
+The reserve is a remarkably beautiful hideaway of towering ocean headlands where visitors can look down into quiet coves below and watch harbor seals and sea otters play in the water or doze on the sand.

-A little bit further south, and still accessible, is the iconic Point Sur Lighthouse, which was built in 1889 to guide ships along the rugged coast.
+A little bit further south is the iconic Point Sur Lighthouse, which was built in 1889 to guide ships along the rugged coast.
 Tours of the lighthouse are available year round.

 The region is also home to Pfeiffer Big Sur State Park, a massive preserve covering more than 1,000 acres of coastal wilderness.

-For drivers coming from the south, Highway 1 is closed just north of Ragged Point, which is another roadway stop offering stunning views of the ocean and beaches below.
+For drivers coming from either direction, Ragged Point is another roadway stop that offers stunning views of the ocean and beaches below.